kirick-ts/snowflake/README.md

 Number of Snowflakes that can be created per millisecond is limited by **1024** by default.
 If you reach this limit, `create` method will throw an `SnowflakeIncrementOverflowError`.
 To avoid that error, use asynchronous `createSafe` method.

-You can adjust limit of Snowflakes per millisecond in the constructor, changing `bits` property of `SnowflakeFactoryOptions`.

 #### `async createSafe(): Snowflake`

 Asynchronously creates Snowflake, trying to avoid `SnowflakeIncrementOverflowError`.